 Costs of the Charity, have generally been contained (note 7).
 Property expenses have decreased significantly from £256,463 to £29,477 following the sale last year of Freemasons' Hall.
 An increase in room rates and continued high occupancy has resulted in an operating profit of £109,409 for Hewlett Court compared to £87,464 in the previous year and the depreciation charge has increased to £36,513 from £32,866.

 HEWLETT COURT

-As mentioned earlier in the report, occupancy was at full occupancy during the year.
+As mentioned earlier in the report, occupancy rates improved during the year to full occupancy at the end of the year.